IBM/Deploy-a-Cloud-Native-Application-that-uses-Generative-AI/README.md

   apikey: $IBM_CLOUD_API_KEY
 " | oc create -f-
 ```

-9. Apply both of these files to your cluster using:

-`oc apply -f <NAME-OF-FILE>`

 10. After you install External Secrets Operator in your cluster, you can define Secrets Manager as the secrets backend for your application.
 Start by creating a configuration file that targets the secret in Secrets Manager that you want to use.